andreasmuelder/statecharts.online/chapters/01-what-is-a-state-machine.md

 - Game development (e.g. AI state control)
 - Workflow engines

-State machines also make it easier to simulate, test, and even generate code for your system—especially when using tools like [itemis CREATE](https://www.itemis.com/en/yakindu/state-machine/), which let you model, simulate, and export code for your charts.
+State machines also make it easier to simulate, test, and even generate code for your system — especially when using tools like [itemis CREATE](https://www.itemis.com/en/yakindu/state-machine/), which let you model, simulate, and export code for your charts for different target platforms like C/C++, Java or Python.

 ---

-## State Machines Aren't Scary

-Once you start using state machines, you'll realize they're not some abstract, academic concept—they're a practical and readable way to design systems that respond to real-world events.

-In the next chapters, we'll explore how to model richer behavior using powerful concepts like hierarchy, modes, conditions, and events—without getting lost in theory.

-Let's keep it simple, visual, and focused on solving real problems.

 Ready to continue?
 Head over to [Chapter 2: States, Transitions, and Events](02-states-transitions-and-events.md)